Tao Te Ching

 Writer of "poems as immortal as English"

-Themes: Dream Suffering
+Themes: Suffering Dream

 “You could construe abandoning all hope of results as being to your welfare.
 For example fame, renown, comfort, and happiness in this life, later happiness among gods or men, even the desire to achieve the transcendence of misery itself.”